SystemFw/blog/content/staging/paxos-failures.md

    servers, the write has either set a value or was a no-op, and the writer can return success to the client.
 Otherwise if it times out, it will retry Phase 1 with a greater proposal number.
+TODO: "majority" in 2.4 is a bit misleading, maybe change algo to write to all acceptors in phase 2.

 Crystal clear, right 😛 ?
 When I first read this algorithm, I found it absolutely mistifying.
 It's not that the rules are